dionys93/ety-dictionary/data-text/inglisce/grammar/verbs/irregular/group-3.md

 # Group 3 Irregular Verbs: The Strong Verbs (Ablaut)

 Group 3 verbs represent the historical core of the Germanic strong verb system.
-Unlike weak verbs (which add a `-t` or `-d` to form the past tense), strong verbs change tense purely through **Ablaut**—a systematic, predictable mutation of the internal root vowel.
+Unlike weak verbs, which add a `-t` or `-d` to form the past tense, strong verbs change tense through **ablaut**: a systematic mutation of the internal root vowel.
+A few verbs here mix the two systems, and the final section gathers verbs that follow neither.

-By observing their conjugations in Inglisce, these verbs are characterized by two major features:
+In Inglisce, these verbs are characterized by two features:
-1. They maintain three distinct principal parts (Present / Past / Participle).
+1. Most keep three distinct principal parts (Present / Past / Participle).
-2. Their past participles are heavily marked by an **-n** or **-an** terminal suffix.
+2. Their past participles end in **-n**, most often as **-on** or **-en**.

-### Understanding the Parenthetical Notation
+### Infinitive Endings and the Present Base
-In the tables below, some infinitives are written with a parenthesis, such as `to drinc(he` or `to suim(me`.
-This marks the boundary between the base verb root and its infinitive suffix.

-This distinction is important because the standard present tense is not always identical to the full infinitive.
-When conjugating into the present tense, the verb often strips away this outer scaffolding.
-For example, the infinitive `to drinche` drops its soft ending to form the present base: *I drinc*, *sie drincs*.
-The parenthesis visually isolates the true, stable root (`drinc-` or `suim-`) that carries through the present tense and undergoes the ablaut shifts.
+The present tense is not always identical to the full infinitive.
+Some infinitives carry an ending that the present base does not keep: `to singue` drops its **-ue** to give *sie sings*, and `to suimme` drops its doubled consonant and final **-e** to give *sie suims*.
+What remains is the stable root that carries through the present tense and undergoes the ablaut shifts.

-These vowel mutations fall into distinct, highly predictable structural patterns:
+These vowel mutations fall into distinct structural patterns.

 ### 3A.
 The "A/O" Nasal Shift
-Verbs that feature an **m**, **n**, or **ng** (or the palatalized **nc/nch**) in their root undergo a very consistent mutation where the past tense shifts to an **a** or **â**, and the participle rounds to an **o**.
+Verbs with an **m**, **n**, **ng** or **nc** in the root take **a** or **â** in the past, and the participle rounds to **o**.

 | Infinitive | Past | Past Participle |
 | :--- | :--- | :--- |